hypi-universe/docs/content/gql-queries.md

 The GraphQL API has a single endpoint: `https://api.hypi.app/graphql`.
 Queries are sent to this endpoint.

-> Note:  Arcql is Hypi's SQL-like query language used to filter, sort and paginate data in the platform.
+> Note:  Arcql is Hypi's SQL-like query language used to filter, sort, and paginate data in the platform.

 You should construct queries like this: